usegalaxy-eu/tpv-metascheduler-api/README.md

       ```

    2. curl

       The Swagger UI can give you a curl version of your request after executing

-   3. using a python script with the requests or httpx library
+   3. Using a python script with the requests or httpx library

       There is an example of how to do this with TPV:
       `tpv-metascheduler-api/example_tpv_config_locations_api.yml`
       This config can be set up with a galaxy instance or by cloning the TPV repo (the example currently depends on an open PR to this repo)